anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:lock_decr ()
 ~~~~~~~~~~~~~~~~~~~

-Decrements a lock matching this node, releasing it if possible.
+Decrements a lock matching this node, releasing it if zero.